What is social anxiety in children?

 Using the stepladder approach to help with social anxiety

-The stepladder approach is a gentle behaviour technique that you can use to help children with anxiety, including social anxiety.
-It involves starting small and tackling little things before you face the really scary things.
+The stepladder approach is a gentle behaviour technique that can help children with anxiety, including social anxiety.
+It involves tackling little things before children face the really scary things.

 For example, if your child has trouble talking to new people, they could start by saying ‘goodbye’ to a friend they’ve met a few times, building up to saying ‘hello’ to someone they’ve just met, and eventually having conversations with other children at school.